shaggytwodope/Python-text-game/README.md

 Run test.py to start the game.

+The other files except test.py is obsolete.
+Not sure if I wish to remove them just yet.

 I just started this project to learn how to program.
 I chosed python for no apparent reason.